extism/zig-sdk/README.md

 > **Note**: If you're unsure what Extism is or what an SDK is see our homepage: [https://extism.org](https://extism.org).

-> **Note**: This is an early 1.0 release and is unstable until we hit 1.0.
-If you are looking to integrate now consider looking at the 0.x version in the [extism/extism](https://github.com/extism/extism/tree/main/zig) repo.

 ## Installation

 ### Install the Extism Runtime Dependency